 Most medical professionals maintain that phentermine does not cause acne, but phentermine users continue to report break outs.
 In our recent Facebook poll, 10 out of 47 (21%) of respondents reported that phentermine causes (or had caused) acne for them.
 These results indicate that about 1 in 5 phentermine users may breakout while taking the medication.

-This data is corroborated by dozens of forum users who report similar reactions.
+This data is corroborated by dozens of support group users who report similar reactions.
 In their discussions, the most commonly described presentation is large, red pimples on the jawline and chin.
 Some users also report breakouts on other parts of their face or body.
 Most people report that a disciplined skincare routine helps, but does not typically resolve the sudden acne.

 Here we’ll talk a little about possible causes for these breakouts, and a few ideas to help manage them!

 Despite the relatively common occurrence of this reaction, there’s very little scientific information about exactly why phentermine causes breakouts.
 Even with acne in general, we have lots of theories about what causes it, but no one is exactly sure.
 Keeping that in mind, here’s a breakdown of some possible reasons for acne on phentermine.

 It could be that your phentermine acne is just an unwanted presentation of adult acne.
 An estimated 20-50% of adult women struggle with adult acne.
 Even though it’s often thought of as a teenage problem, pimples and breakouts are surprisingly common in adults of all ages.
 Some of these sufferers had acne as teenagers and deal with it as a chronic condition.
 Others are adults that had beautifully clear skin in adolescence, and suddenly break out with acne in their 20s, 30s, 40s or even 50s.
 Regardless of which group you fall into, you’re far from alone.